Humility. . . Heaviness. . . Hallelujah

 He is risen!
 He is risen, indeed!

-What’s so equally incredible and unquestionably praiseworthy is that from this sacrifice—this humble, selfless death—is entrusted to each child of God the very same Spirit that raised Jesus from the dead.
+What’s equally incredible and unquestionably praiseworthy is that from this sacrifice—this humble, selfless death—each child of God is entrusted with the same Spirit that raised Jesus from the dead.
 In Romans 8, one of the most foundational and glorious chapters in all the New Testament, the Apostle Paul clearly declares this a reality.

 If you are a born-again child of God, Jesus Christ’s resurrection power dwells within you.
-And it dwells within me.
-Through the person of the Holy Spirit, the same power that brought our Savior from the tomb is inside every true believer.
-What an inconceivable, blessed reality is ours!
+It dwells within me.
+Through the person of the Holy Spirit, the same power that brought our Savior from that tomb is inside every true believer.
+What an inconceivable, blessed reality is ours.

-However, without personal sacrifice and submission—yes, the purposeful crucifixion of self, putting fleshly perspective and desires and strength of will to death—there is no experiential proof of Christ’s resurrection power.
-To put it in straightforward way: We cannot live as we want, indifferent to obedience of the Word and oneness with our Father, and expect the Holy Spirit's mighty power to be exerted in our daily lives.
+However, without personal sacrifice and submission, yes, the purposeful crucifixion of self, putting fleshly perspective and desires and strength of will to death, there is no experiential proof of Christ’s resurrection power.
+To put it straightforwardly, we cannot live as we want, indifferent to our obedience of the Word and oneness with our Father, and expect the Holy Spirit's mighty power to be exerted in our daily lives.

 But, glory to God, once we resolve ourselves to death, modeling Jesus as we earnestly look to the Father for heavenly perspective and aid, this "mighty strength" is exerted within our mortal bodies.

-It's a spiritual wonder that's no less miraculous than Christ's resurrection from the grave, as the Spirit's resurrecting power enables us to live victoriously on this sin-saturated planet.
+It's a spiritual wonder that's no less miraculous than Christ's resurrection from the grave, as the Spirit's resurrecting power empowers us to live victoriously on this sin-saturated planet.

-While He was with them, Jesus told His disciples that until “a grain of wheat falls into the earth and dies, it remains a single grain of wheat” (John 12:24).
-Likewise, unless we, His beloved followers, personally choose death in areas where life is not evident, we will not fully know the power of Christ’s resurrection at work in this fallen and imperfect world, in these fallen and imperfect bodies.
+While He was still with them, Jesus told His disciples that until “a grain of wheat falls into the earth and dies, it remains a single grain of wheat” (John 12:24).
+Likewise, unless we, His beloved followers, personally choose death in areas where life is not evident, we will not fully know the power of Christ’s resurrection at work in this decaying, dysfunctional world, in these decaying, dysfunctional bodies.

-Yet, so often, when it comes to our personal lives and experiences, many of us long for, pray for, make an appealing and convincing case for the miracle of the resurrection.
-But. . . just without the heavy, humble reality of personal death.
-Because no matter how badly we desire, no matter how greatly we need the miraculous, we just cannot bring ourselves to crucify our flesh, crucify our will.
-We’re just not willing enough to lay it all on the line, to surrender it all on the altar.
+Yet, so often, when it comes to our personal lives and experiences, many of us long for, pray for, and make an appealing and convincing case for the miracle of the resurrection.
+But just without the heavy, humble reality of personal death.
+Because no matter how badly we desire, no matter how greatly we need the miraculous, we cannot bring ourselves to crucify our flesh, to crucify our will.
+We’re not willing enough to lay it all on the line, to surrender it all on the altar.
 To deny ourselves, take up our cross, and follow His lead (Matthew 16:24-26).

-Just not willing enough, even in our own Gethsemane, to submissively and firmly resolve ourselves like our Lord and Master did to “Nevertheless, not my will but thine be done” (Luke 22:42).
+Just not willing enough, even in our own Gethsemane, to submissively and firmly resolve ourselves as our Lord and Master did to “Nevertheless, not my will but thine be done” (Luke 22:42).

 The bottom line?